octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Reason/ChapterMultisig/course.md

 ### Implementation of multisig

 Let's consider this implementation of the multi-signature pattern.
-This implementation takes all previously rules into account.
+This implementation takes all previously mentionned rules into account.
-The smart contract _MultisigProxy_ accepts a proposed message (parameter typed _string_)), when number of approvals is reached the string is used to generate transaction to an other contract _Counter_.

 This smart contract _MultisigProxy_ intends to play the role of a proxy pattern for _Counter_ contract.
 The _Counter_ contract (the exemple at https://ide.ligolang.org/p/-hNqhvMFDFdsTULXq4K-KQ) has been deployed at address : KT1CFBbdhRCNAzNkX56v361XZToHCAtjSsVS
+The _Counter_ contract handle a simple integer counter which can be incemented or decremented.

+Instead of invoking the _Counter_ contract, users propose a modification of the counter to the  _MultisigProxy_ contract which will forward it to the _Counter_ contract (if approved by other users).

+A user can invoke the entry point *Send* of the smart contract _MultisigProxy_ to propose or approve a modification of the counter.
+When the number of approvals is reached, the desired modification is sent to the contract _Counter_ via a transaction.
+A user can invoke the entry point *Withdraw* of the smart contract _MultisigProxy_ to reject a proposed modification.

 ```
 // Counter contract types